 7. Learn Music Theory

 One of the best places to start is with basic scales and key signatures.
 Scales form the foundation of melodies and harmonies, and they are fundamental to every genre of music.
 Understanding key signatures helps you recognize the relationships between notes and chords, as well as identify the tonality of a piece.
-With just these basics, you’ll be equipped to follow or create cohesive musical phrases that “make sense” to the ear.
+With just these basics, you’ll be equipped to follow or create cohesive musical phrases that “make sense” to the ear—an essential step in building a vast repertoire of pieces across styles.

 Another key focus in music theory should be familiarizing yourself with common chord progressions, such as the I-IV-V-I progression, which serves as the bedrock for many popular songs.
 Learning how these progressions work and experimenting with them on your instrument allows you to grasp how songs are constructed.
 You’ll begin to notice patterns in your favorite tracks and gain insight into why they resonate with listeners.
-Over time, you can use this knowledge to compose your own music or arrange covers with a fresh personal twist.
+Over time, you can use this knowledge to compose your own music or arrange covers with a fresh personal twist—expanding your vast repertoire while strengthening your creative voice.

 It’s important to approach music theory as a gradual, exploratory process.
 Start by connecting concepts to the music you already love.
 If a chord progression sparks your interest, play through variations and see how they transform the feeling of a song.
 If a melody catches your attention, analyze the scale it comes from and try to build your own.
 By combining curiosity with practical application, music theory will become an exciting and empowering aspect of your musical growth.
 Remember, mastery is a lifelong pursuit—embrace patience and enjoy the discovery.